ZephyrCloudIO/zephyr-preview-environment-action/README.md

-# Zephyr Preview Environment Action
+# Zephyr Preview Environments Action

 A GitHub Action that automatically creates preview environments for your pull requests using [Zephyr](https://zephyr-cloud.io/).
 This action integrates seamlessly with your GitHub workflow to provide instant preview environments for code reviews and testing.